Crazytimesh*tshow

-"crazytimesh*tshow" is the fifth episode of the third season of the American dark comedy crime drama television series Barry.
+"crazytimesh*tshow" is the fifth episode of the third season of the American crime tragicomedy television series Barry.
 It is the 21st overall episode of the series and was written by supervising producer Emily Heller, and directed by series co-creator Alec Berg.
 It was first broadcast on HBO in the United States on May 22, 2022, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry attempts to reconnect with Sally by being more sincere.
 Meanwhile, Cristobal's wife arrives at Los Angeles, while Gene attends a party hosted by Joe Mantegna.

 According to Nielsen Media Research, the episode was seen by an estimated 0.257 million household viewers and gained a 0.04 ratings share among adults aged 18–49.
 The episode received extremely positive reviews from critics, with critics praising the performances, humor and character development, although some expressed criticism for the pace.